IATI/iati-publisher-docs/docs/bulk-import.rst

 All three file formats require complete activities to be uploaded (i.e. activities that include all mandatory elements according to the IATI Standard).

 New activities will be added to your list of activities in IATI Publisher.
 Existing activities (based on the activity identifier) will be overwritten.

+While it is possible to add new activities by bulk import, we normally recommend that activities are created manually in the IATI Publisher interface, with basic information entered first.
+The interface makes it clear which data elements are recommended vs. optional for a new activity.
+It is typically easier to add to exported data, rather than populating blank copies of IATI Publisher's import templates.

 **Example:** `How do I upload transactions in bulk? <https://docs.publisher.iatistandard.org/en/latest/import-transactions/>`_

 .. caution::

    IATI Publisher will overwrite your data in the interface if you upload data for an existing activity.
-Activity identifiers are checked during import to assess whether you are importing a new or updating an existing activity.
-You will have the option to review this on a summary screen prior to import.
-Be careful to avoid data loss when overwriting your existing activities.
+Activity identifiers are checked during import to assess whether you are importing a new activity, or updating an existing one.
+Be careful to avoid losing data when overwriting existing activities.

 Exporting your existing data
 ================
-As IATI Publisher's import functionality requires complete activities to be uploaded, it is normally easiest to export your activity data first, edit the exported data file, then re-import it.
-This means creating your activities manually in the IATI Publisher interface first.
-When you then export them, you will be able to add to or edit pre-populated activity data in your data template.
-This makes it easier to add to your activity data and re-upload the template without errors.
+As IATI Publisher's import functionality requires complete activities to be uploaded, if you are updating an existing activity, you will need to export the data you have entered for it in the interface first.

 1. On the activity listing page, select the activity (or activities) that you want to edit or add data to.
 2. Click the download icon to the left of the 'Publish Selected' button.